Shadkoech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -t | head -> Create a script that displays the 10 newest files in the current directory. sort | uniq -u -> takes a list of words as input and prints only words that appear exactly once. grep "root" /etc/passwd -> Display lines containing the pattern “root” from the file /etc/passwd
+ls -t | head -> Create a script that displays the 10 newest files in the current directory. sort | uniq -u -> takes a list of words as input and prints only words that appear exactly once. grep "root" /etc/passwd -> Display lines containing the pattern “root” from the file /etc/passwd grep -c bin /etc/passwd -> Display the number of lines that contain the pattern “bin” in the file /etc/passwd